crim-ca/weaver/docs/source/processes.rst

 Processes categorized as :term:`Workflow` are very similar to `WPS-REST`_ processes.
 From the API standpoint, they actually look exactly the same as an atomic process when calling `DescribeProcess`_ or `Execute`_ requests.
-The difference lies within the referenced :ref:`Application Package` which uses a :ref:`CWL Workflow` instead of typical :ref:`CWL CommandLineTool`, and therefore, modifies how the process is internally executed.
+The difference lies within the referenced :ref:`Application Package` which uses a :ref:`CWL Workflow` instead of typical :ref:`CWL CommandLineTool`, and therefore, modifies how the :term:`Process` is internally executed.

 For :term:`Workflow` processes to be deploy-able and executable, it is **mandatory** that `Weaver` is configured as :term:`EMS` or :term:`HYBRID` (see: :ref:`Configuration Settings`).
-This requirement is due to the nature of :term:`Workflow` that chain processes that need to be dispatched to known remote :term:`ADES` servers (see: :ref:`conf_data_sources` and :ref:`proc_workflow_ops`).
+This requirement is due to the nature of :term:`Workflow` that chain processes that need to be dispatched to known remote :term:`ADES` servers (see: :ref:`conf_data_sources` and :ref:`proc_workflow_ops`) according to defined :term:`Data Source` configuration.

-Given that a :term:`Workflow` process was successfully deployed and that all process steps can be resolved, calling its `Execute`_ request will tell `Weaver` to parse the chain of operations and send step process execution requests to relevant :term:`ADES` picked according to data sources.
-Each step's job will then gradually be monitored from the remote :term:`ADES` until completion, and upon successful result, the :term:`EMS` will retrieve the data references to pass it down to the following step.
-When the complete chain succeeds, the final results of the last step will be provided as :term:`Workflow` output as for atomic processes.
-In case of failure, the error will be indicated in the log with the appropriate step and message where the error occurred.
+Given that a :term:`Workflow` process was successfully deployed and that all process steps can be resolved, calling its `Execute`_ request will tell `Weaver` to parse the chain of operations and send step process execution requests to relevant :term:`ADES` picked according to :term:`Data Source`.
+Each step's job will then gradually be monitored from the relevant :term:`ADES` until completion.

+Upon successful intermediate result, the :term:`EMS` (or :term:`HYBRID` acting as such) will stage the data references locally to chain them to the following step.
+When the complete chain succeeds, the final results of the last step will be provided as :term:`Workflow` output in the same manner as for atomic processes.
+In case of failure, the error will be indicated in the logs with the appropriate step and message where the error occurred.

 .. note::